ec965/FdigSseg/README.md

 Individual segments can also be addressed with `segment_on(<segment number>)`.
 Segments are indexed from 0 to 7.
-The 'A' segement corresponds with index 0.
+* The 'A' segment corresponds with index 0.
-The 'B' segment corresponds with index 1 (etc.).
+* The 'B' segment corresponds with index 1.
+* The 'C' segment corresponds with index 2.
+* The 'D' segment corresponds with index 3.
+* The 'E' segment corresponds with index 4.
+* The 'F' segment corresponds with index 5.
+* The 'G' segment corresponds with index 6.

 For example, turning on the 'A' segment on the first digit, then turning it off after 1 sec:
 ```C++
 segdisplay.d(0);